-For example, the "First Look" tutorial will walk you through the different windows of the synth, and the "Modulations" tutorial explains how to assign a modulation to a parameter.
+For example, the "Sound Generator - Introduction" tutorial will walk you through the different windows of the synth, and the "Modulations" tutorials explain how to assign a modulation to a parameter.
 Follow the instructions at each step and the tutorial will advance automatically to the next step.

-1: The edit buffer must be cleared in order to launch one of the tutorials, so a warning message will remind you to save your edits before you begin the tour.
+↑ The Tutorials load their own Presets, so a warning message will remind you to save any edits before you begin.